alex-miller-0/kaggle/README.md

 # kaggle
 I participate in Kaggle competitions when I have the time.
 They have been and continue to be great learning opportunities, but they are also very humbling.
 In this repository are a series of iPython notebooks that I use to work through these data problems.
-I don't do a lot of them, but I hope to increase the number over time.
+I don't do a lot of these competitions, but I hope to increase the number over time.

 # 2015